-- E. Upon completion of any additional investigation requested by the Board, and the reporting of any additional information by the Chief and/or police investigator, the CPCRB shall reconsider the [case] complaint for the purpose of issuing a final recommendation. - F. The CPCRB shall issue [a] its recommendation to the Chief within [30] thirty days of the presentation of the completed investigation by the Chief and/or police investigator. - G. The recommendation that the charges are [either] substantiated, [or] unsubstantiated, [or] unfounded, exonerated or that no finding can be made shall require a majority vote of [four] three members. - H. The recommendation of the CPCRB shall be in writing and shall be communicated to the Chief of Police by the Chair. - The CPCRB's written [report] recommendation shall include a narrative of the discussion, reflecting the concerns and considerations of the members in reaching the recommendation.
-The written summary will also reflect any dissenting opinions presented during deliberations. - J. The Chief of Police shall advise the Village Board, sitting as police commissioners, of the CPCRB's recommendation.
-The decision as to whether to pursue disciplinary charges shall be the Village Board's. - K. In cases where the CPCRB's recommendation differs from the Chief's, the Chair (or if unavailable the Vice-Chair) will accompany the Chief to meet with the Village Board in executive session as soon as practicable [In order] to clarify why different [conclusions] recommendations have been reached [,].
-The Village Board may question the Chair [in a manner consistent with the questioning of] and the Chief [.] , which [The] questioning will take place under the supervision of the Village's Corporation Counsel. - L. In no event shall the review by the CPCRB impede or otherwise prevent the filing of disciplinary charges within the applicable statute of limitations. - M. The Chief shall advise the CPCRB of the resolution of every complaint [and allegation] that has been reviewed by the CPCRB and every complaint that has been withdrawn.
-It is preferred that where a complainant has withdrawn his/her complaint, that the withdrawal be noted in writing signed by the complainant.

-N. The CPCRB may also issue recommendations to the Chief of Police regarding practices, policies and procedures of the Police Department.

-O. The complainant shall be provided with the results of the CPCRB's review no later than five business days after the matter is concluded.
+- E. Upon completion of any additional investigation requested by the Board and the reporting of any additional information by the Chief of Police and/or assigned civilian Investigator, the CPCRB shall reconsider the [case] complaint for the purpose of issuing a final recommendation. - F. The CPCRB shall issue [a] its recommendation to the Chief of Police within [30] thirty days of the presentation of the completed investigation by the Chief and/or police investigator and, where applicable the assigned Civilian Investigator. - G. The recommendation that the charges contained in the complaint are [either]

+Substantiated, [or] Unsubstantiated, [or] Unfounded, Exonerated or that No Finding can be made shall require an [majority] affirmative vote of [four] three members. - H. The recommendation of the CPCRB shall be in writing and shall be communicated to the Chief of Police by the Chair. - The CPCRB's written [report] recommendation shall include a narrative of the discussion, reflecting the concerns and considerations of the members in reaching the recommendation.
+The written summary will also reflect any dissenting opinions presented during deliberations. - [J. The Chief of Police shall advise the Village Board, sitting as police commissioners, of the CPCRB's recommendation.
+The decision as to whether to pursue disciplinary charges shall be the Village Board's. - K. In cases where the CPCRB's recommendation differs from the Chief's, the Chair (or if unavailable the Vice-Chair) will accompany the Chief to meet with the Village Board.
+In order to clarify why different conclusions have been reached, The Village Board may question the Chair in a manner consistent with the questioning of the Chief.
+The questioning will take place under the supervision of the Village's Corporation Counsel.] - [L]1.
+In no event shall the review by the CPCRB impede or otherwise prevent the filing of disciplinary charges within the applicable statute of limitations. - [M]K. The Chief shall advise the CPCRB of the resolution of every complaint [and allegation] that has been reviewed by the CPCRB and every complaint that has been withdrawn.
+It is preferred that where a complainant has withdrawn, that the withdrawal be noted in writing signed by the complainant. - [N]L.The CPCRB may also issue recommendations to the Chief of Police and Village Board regarding practices, policies and procedures of the Police Department. - M. The complainant shall be provided with the results of the CPCRB's review no later than five business days after the matter is concluded.